Call 020 7692 5675 Mon-Fri 8am-7pm

 Our recent webinar with Specialist Partner, Mike Pearse, focused on preparing spokespeople against the backdrop of an ever-changing media landscape.

 The media landscape has undergone significant changes over the last 10-15 years, something which is characterised by the rise of social media, the immediacy of news.
 Journalists not only heavily rely on social media for stories, with platforms like Facebook and X serving as key sources, but mobile devices have replaced traditional broadcast equipment for live coverage.
-Technology has changed, but stories have also shifted to a people-focused narrative, with human stories—often centered around wrongdoing or personal crises—now taking precedence.
+Technology has changed, but stories have also shifted to a people-focused narrative, with human stories—often centred around wrongdoing or personal crises—now taking precedence.

 This landscape brings an increased level of risk that senior leaders and spokespeople need to be prepared for.
 In this blog, we consider the importance of media training for spokespeople to protect your organisation’s reputation and some key principles behind spokesperson training.